 With inflation affecting everything from groceries to gas, it’s no surprise that Medicare’s 2022 significant increases are hitting people where it hurts.
 Medicare’s Part A and Part B premiums, deductibles, and coinsurance increase in 2022.
 Your 2022 annual Part B premium and deductible are $482 more than just 5 years ago!

 The current administration has passed the Inflation Reduction Act which lowers prescription drug costs.

 Inflation increased Medicare Part B Premium and Deductible

 In 2022, inflation hit Medicare Part B costs.
 Your 2022 Part B premium and deductible are $288 more than 2021 and $482 more than 5 years ago.
 (Sorce: Medicare.gov)

 Annual Base Medicare Part B premium: $2,041.20*

 Annual Part B deductible: $233

-The chart details how inflation has affected Medicare Part B costs in one and five years.
+The chart details how inflation has affected Medicare Part B costs from one year ago and five years ago.